amlanacharya/Agent/README.md

 ## 📋 Overview

-This structured learning path breaks down the journey to mastering agentic AI.
+My structured learning path breaks down the journey to mastering agentic AI.
 Each module follows a consistent pattern:
 - Clear learning objectives
 - Implementation tasks with deliverables
 - Recommended tools and technologies